Craig Mazin: Career

 In 2017, HBO and Sky Television announced Chernobyl, a five-part drama miniseries created by Mazin about the infamous Chernobyl disaster.
 The series aired in 2019 and was filmed in Lithuania and Ukraine.
 Mazin said that the "lesson of Chernobyl isn't that modern nuclear power is dangerous [...] the lesson is that lying, arrogance, and suppression of criticism are dangerous".
 In an interview with Decider, he said, "If I came to HBO and said 'I want to do another season of Chernobyl, except it's gonna be about another tragedy,' whether it's Bhopal or Fukushima or something like that, I would imagine they at least would give me polite interest."

 In 2019, it was announced that Disney had hired Mazin to co-write the screenplay of a sixth Pirates of the Caribbean movie with original Pirates screenwriter Ted Elliott.
+In July of that year, he withdrew his running for vice president of the Writers Guild of America West due to a "family issue."
 He was named as the scriptwriter for the Lionsgate film adaptation of the Borderlands video game series in February 2020, though his name was removed from the project by 2023.
-In January 2021, Mazin signed an overall deal with HBO.

-He was announced as co-writer and co-executive producer for a television series adaptation of the video game The Last of Us for HBO in March 2020, alongside the game's co-director and writer Neil Druckmann.
-The Last of Us adaptation was greenlit by HBO in November 2020, and was released in January 2023.
-In July 2025, it was announced Mazin would have creative control of the third season as Druckmann and Halley Gross exited the series to pursue other commitments.
+He was announced as co-writer and co-executive producer for a television series adaptation of the video game The Last of Us for HBO and Sony Pictures TV in March 2020, alongside the game's co-director and writer Neil Druckmann.
+The Last of Us adaptation was greenlit by HBO in November 2020, and Season 1 was released in January 2023.
+In January 2021, Mazin signed an overall deal with HBO for an additional three years.

+In July 2024, Mazin's screenplay to Leonie Swann's Three Bags Full was picked up by Amazon MGM.
+Mazin wrote the screenplay in 2016.
+The film's title was updated to The Sheep Detectives and it was released in theaters on May 15, 2026.

-In August 2025, Mazin has been tapped by HBO to executive produce Blackout Room, a high-concept mystery thriller drama.
-He will work alongside Jacqueline Lesko and Cecil O’Connor.
+In June 2025, Mazin was announced to executive produce an e-sports drama, Damage, along with director and writer Celine Song.
+In August 2025, Mazin was tapped by HBO to executive produce Blackout Room, a high-concept mystery thriller drama.
+He will work alongside Jacqueline Lesko and Cecil O'Connor.
+In December 2025, Mazin, along with his production company, Word Games, was announced to be producing Natasha Lyonne's second feature film as a director, Bambo.

+In February 2026, Mazin was tapped by HBO and Hasbro Entertainment to create, write, executive produce, and showrun a television series adaptation of the Baldur's Gate franchise, which will be a continuation to the videogames and will tell a story set immediately in the aftermath of the events of Baldur's Gate 3, as the characters are dealing with the ramifications of the events in the third game.